Did you know that in the past 5 years, 258 participants from 59 countries have taken this course with IATA?

 Upon completion of this course you will be able to:

-- Identify the global indicator for the routing flown
+Identify conference areas and sub-areas and the global indicator for the routing flown

 - IATA geography